 Data collection and analysis was completed in the summer of 2015.
 The final Impact Evaluation Report was released in September 2016.
 The outcome findings documented a number of statistically significant changes in knowledge, attitude, intention and behavior, providing strong evidence of effectiveness.

-Key outcome findings at a 12-month follow-up survey among youth receiving PTC included:
+Key outcome findings at a 12-month follow-up survey among youth receiving Power Through Choices included:

 - Increased knowledge about reproductive health issues and resources

 - Less likely to have sex without protection